pluralsight/guides/published/front-end-javascript/react-vs-angular-2/article.md

 ```

-The component code for Angular 2 is more verbose than React's .
-TypeScript largely contributes to the this. <code> :void </code> , <code> :ITodo </code> and other types are often seen in the  Style-wise, varaibles, function parameters and function themselves must have a type in TypeScript.
-React does not have any of that, making the code more convenient for developers who prefer traditional JavaScript.
+The component code for Angular 2 is generally more verbose than React's.
+The only case we've covered where React requires more code is with bootstrapping.
+This disparity can be attributed to TypeScript. <code> :void </code> , <code> :ITodo </code> and other types are often seen in the TypeScript.
+Angular 2 style usually dictates that variables, function parameters, and function themselves must have a type in TypeScript.
+React does not have any of that, making the code more convenient for developers who prefer traditional, more succint JavaScript.

 Angular 2 uses <code>@Component</code> decorators to specify the different constructs (services, directives, pipes) that it contains and to define its own properties.
 It also lets the developer specify a <code>selector</code> for the component and put the code for the template using the <code> template </code> property or the <code> templateUrl</code> if a separate file is used.
 The same applies for styles - there is an option to input styles directly using the <code> styles </code> property or to include an array of files using <code> styleUrls </code>.
 React does not have an analog for a component decorator and requires the template of the component to be included in the component file itself, thus limiting the options for customization and making the information about a component harder to interpret.